-For anyone who has been out in their garden digging, the soil is unexpectedly hard and dry.
-So, it’s especially important to be watering the plants you planted in the last year or two to avoid drought stress.
+It’s especially important to be watering the plants you planted in the last year or two to avoid drought stress.
 And keep new transplants well mulched and regularly watered.

 For New Transplants: Even xeric (waterwise) plants need regular watering during the first growing season.
 This is essential to growing a strong, deep root system.
 Don’t water stress new plantings!!
 By watering deeply and more frequently now and into June, you’ll save water in the long run.
 New transplants should be watered 3x per week for the first 2 weeks when the temperatures are hot.
 This can be decreased to 2x per week after the initial 2-week period.
 Each small plant (2 ½, 5” deep, and #1 gallon pots) should receive between ½ and 1 gal of water per plant whether by hand or drip emitter.
 Larger 2 gallons and larger plants should receive 2 – 5 gallons of water at the same frequency.

 Mulching New Transplants: Place mulch materials (crushed gravel, coarse compost, pine needles or finely shredded bark) to a depth of one inch directly under perennial plants as well as covering a wide ring of any bare soil around them.
 Mulching reduces transplanting stress by keeping the soil cool and evenly moist.
 For woody plants (trees, shrubs, and evergreens), the mulch layer should be 2 to 3 inches deep.